What is Libra? Facebook Has Entered the Chat.

 The opinions within the crypto community are also divided.
 On the one hand there’s those who believe that having Facebook entering the world of cryptocurrencies brings more mainstream adoption, seeing it as a good sign.
 On the other hand, the aforementioned data and privacy concerns are shared by many people, thinking it has an air of potential misuse.

-The future of the Libra cryptocurrency is not clear as it stands today.
+The future of the Libra coin is not clear as it stands today.
 The economist mentioned how Libra is “an attempt to undercut existing payment services by re-inventing and improving bitcoin ten years after its launch”.
 However, the US congress had asked for a halt on Libra’s development to have its respect and implications for policy, regulations and the economy reviewed, equally referring to the Cambridge Analytica scandal.

 While its future is currently uncertain, one thing is clear: Libra has made quite an impact before it’s even existing.
 The life of Libra is already an interesting one, and we at Ledger will keep following its developments.